mozman/ezdxf/docs/source/options.rst

     This example shows, how to create an external font cache in ``"~/.ezdxf"``.
-This has to be done only once or to add new installed fonts to the cache and this also requires matplotlib:
+This has to be done only once or to add new installed fonts to the cache and this also requires Matplotlib:

     .. code-block:: Python